Adding personal data identifiers using Data Fusion

 Contributors Download PDF of this page

-A feature we call Data Fusion allows you to scan your organizations' data to identify whether unique identifiers from your databases are found in files or other databases - basically making your own list of "personal data" that is identified in Cloud Compliance scans.
+A feature we call Data Fusion allows you to scan your organizations' data to identify whether unique identifiers from your databases are found in files or other databases - basically making your own list of "personal data" that is identified in Cloud Data Sense scans.
 This gives you the full picture about where potentially sensitive data resides in all your files.

 Creating custom personal data identifiers from your databases

-You can choose the additional identifiers that Cloud Compliance will look for in its' scans by selecting a specific column, or columns, in a database table.
+You can choose the additional identifiers that Cloud Data Sense will look for in its' scans by selecting a specific column, or columns, in a database table.
 For example, the diagram below shows how data fusion is used to scan your volumes, buckets, and databases for occurrences of all your Customer IDs from your Oracle database.

 As you can see, two unique Customer IDs have been found in two volumes and in one S3 bucket.
 Any matches in database tables will also be identified.